This lesson introduces the Ancient Greek alphabet through explanations, videos and exercises.

 Like the original uppercase script, Uncials were written with no spaces between words.

 Below you see a picture of an authentic ancient papyrus with Uncial writing.
 Try to find the following phrases: ΟΙΑΔΕΛΦΟΙ, ΚΑΙΕΠΙΣΚΟΠΟΣ, ΕΝΗΜΕΡΑΙΣ.

 Sometime within the last 2000 years, Greek got smaller.
-Specifically, we see Greek written using lowercase letters.
+Specifically, Greeks began to write with what we today call lowercase letters.
 In some cases, we find both uppercase ("majuscule") and lowercase ("minuscule") letters used together.
-In all cases, the minuscules dominate - lowercase is far more plentiful.
+In all cases, the minuscules came to dominate - lowercase became far more plentiful.

 If you learn the Ancient Greek language from any modern book, you will learn how to used this mixed, minuscule-based script.
 Like in English, proper nouns (names of people and places) start with a capital letter.
 Paragraphs also start with a capitalized letter, but individual sentences do not.